megakarlach/HL2reUpdate/README.md

 Based off November 17, 2023 official patch.

 Downloads:

 Gamebanana, PCGW: See above.

 MEGA: https://mega.nz/folder/cj8VWTgI#hsPshFA1J4ARrqcw_UVmHQ

 Last updated 4/16/2024.

 # About this mod
-WARNING: This mod is for "Half-Life 2: Update" only.
+WARNING: This mod is for "Half-Life 2: Update" (AppID: 290930) only.

 This is the unofficial patch for Half-Life 2: Update, which adds all the bug fixes, Steam Deck features from original (vanilla) Half-Life 2 to HL2: Update.

 ## Installation / Update
 See [Wiki - Installation](https://github.com/megakarlach/HL2reUpdate/wiki/Installation)

-(Optional) If you want to install the custom Orange-themed Gamepad UI with Verdana & Trebuchet MS font (inspired by the X360/PS3 Orange Box menu UI), put the VPK file into hl2\custom folder (if it doesn't exist, create it).
+(Optional) If you want to install the custom Orange-themed Gamepad UI with Verdana & Trebuchet MS font (inspired by the X360/PS3 Orange Box menu UI),<br>
+put the VPK file into hl2\custom folder (if it doesn't exist, create it).

 NOTE: For those who don't know where Steam and the game (Half-Life 2: Update) is installed, go to Steam Library >